Atu VIII: Strength

 Crowley talks a lot about doves in his chapter on the card, and it seems he has a pigeon fetish of some kind, as he never seems to tire of talking about this subject.

 Flowers were included, in keeping with tradition.
 The flowers can be regarded as lusty and promiscuous creatures of nature certainly, but they also have a peculiar kind of strength in their innate abilities granted by evolution.
 Evolution is a grand kind of strength, and they are very clever in their alluring way.

-They also conjure up images of the more recent Djinn imported from the Arabic Peninsula during the territorial wars, as well as Pazuzu, in their winged form, depicted on the Ningishzidda Grail housed in the Louvre Museum.
+They also conjure up images of the more recent concepts of Djinn imported from the Arabic Peninsula, during the territorial wars, as well as Pazuzu, in their winged form, depicted on the Ningishzidda Grail, housed today in the Louvre Museum.

-Repeated here is the theme of Crowley’s Babalon, and the three worlds are illustrated: An, or heaven, above, earth in the middle, and cthonic below, and here we find a black cuneiform signpost reading “Irkalla”.
+Repeated here is the theme of Crowley’s Babalon, and the three worlds are illustrated: An, or Heaven, above, Ma, Earth in the middle, and Cthonic below; here we find a black cuneiform signpost reading “Irkalla” the Sumerian word for the underworld.
 And indeed, the Mushussu seems inclined to take his horny little passenger with her legs wide open down into the Palace of Ereshkigal.
 (Also the gate to Irkalla represents the gate to Geburah from the serene blue of Chesed if you didn’t catch that.)
 For the moment he is just going to keep his paws in the stream though.